kklin/arvados/kelda/README.md

     setup must happen _after_ the SSH server starts.
 This is a bit weird in the container model of having a single long-running process since it'll be tricky to start the setup process after the SSH server starts.
-- Remove the need for `manual.sh`.
-  - The `manual.sh` script iscopied from the manual setup instructions, but it might be possible for their functionality to be automated by scripts that run automatically when the containers start.
 - Improve the Arvados Docker images.
   - The images should be hosted by Arvados.
   - Minimize the image sizes.
 No cleanup is done right now after installing the